 The Near Future

 When it comes to 5G, don't fear it.
 It will make your phone faster.
 It will make the mobile network better.
-More data will fit in the same spectrum.
-Eventually, it won't also make your phone hotter and run out of battery power sooner.
+More data will fit in the same spectrum, and more spectrum is becoming available.
+By now, for newer phones, it won't make your phone hotter and run out of battery sooner.

-But, if it is going to be mostly the same, why did they call the current generation mobile technology Long Term Evolution (LTE), so that no further name change were needed?
+If it is going to be mostly the same, why did the telecommunications industry decide to call the current generation mobile technology Long Term Evolution (LTE), so that no further name change were needed?
 After all, LTE radios have evolved without a name change.
 And who are "they," anyway?

 Wait!
 "3rd Generation?"
 "3G?"
 As you may surmise, the 3GPP was a body created to define 3G technical specifications.
 Then came the next generation and, being a bunch of telecom nerds and not marketers, they figured on ending the name changes, referring to new technologies as Long Term Evolution.

 In case you are not convinced about 3GPP being nerds not marketers, check out the cool logo: